 What is Kuromame?

 Kuromame (黒豆) is literary black (黒) soybeans (豆) in Japanese.
 The soybeans are simmered in a sauce made of water, sugar, soy sauce, and salt, and then let soak for another day to yield a strikingly glossy and black appearance.
 They are delightfully sweet with just a tinge of savory flavor.
-It’s one of the “sweet” side dishes served along with other savory Osechi foods during the Japanese New Year.
+It is one of the “sweet” side dishes served along with other savory osechi foods.

-Everyone’s focus when making Kuromame is how black the black soybeans turn out.
+When making kuromame, we place a great focus on the color of the black soybeans.
 The shinier and more intensely black they are, the higher the praise.
-In addition to the color, it is also important that the bean skin is not wrinkled.
-Shiny, pearl-like black soybeans are a subtle yet important piece of Osechi, Japanese New Year Food.
+In addition to the color, it is also important that the skin of the soybeans is not wrinkled.
+Shiny, pearl-like black soybeans are a subtle yet important piece of osechi.

 The Secret to Enhancing the Color of Black Soybeans

 Dried beans need to be soaked before cooking.
 When you soak black soybeans in water, the water turns dark purplish and the beans lose their color and become brown or reddish.
 Once you simmer the beans in the same water, they will regain their black/black-ish color.

 You may wonder how to make the black soybeans even MORE black.
 The answer is rusty iron nails.
 I know, I’m about to get some raised eyebrows…

 Dubious it may sound, this technique has been passed down for generations.
 Why rusty nail?
 Well, the rust (iron oxide) from nails has a chemical reaction with anthocyanins (chemicals that are located in the skin of black beans), which makes the beans dark.
 What people do is to clean the nails and wrap in cheesecloth to soak with the beans.

 Are there any cleaner and better “food-safety” alternative?
 Absolutely!